-If one of your kids is in therapy and you are able to leave while he or she is in session, take your other little one for a special little adventure!
+If one of your kids is in therapy and you are able to leave while they are in session, take your other little one for a special little adventure!
 A quick stop for ice cream always feels good.
 If you have to remain in the waiting room, then try to make a pit stop on the way home.

 3. Create one on one time

-There is nothing like one on one time with mom or dad!
+There is nothing like one on one time with a parent!
 With busy schedules and multiple little ones in the house, we often have to pencil in those special dates.
 Try to do a weekly or monthly date.
 That time is precious and it will allow your tiny friend to feel how much you love spending time with them!